Things to do in Co.Cork

-We hold many events at Bantry House and the chamber music. masters of tradition festivals and concert series are run by West Cork Music.
+We hold many events at Bantry House and the Chamber Music and Masters of Tradition festivals are run by West Cork Music.

-Chapterhouse Theatre Company visit us once or twice a year and put on a great outdoor theatre performance on the ifront lawn (don’t worry we have a back up in case of “unseasonal” summer rain).
-This year we are hosting Wind in the Willows and Pride and Prejudice which is celebrating its 200th anniversary.
+Chapterhouse Theatre Company visit us once or twice a year and put on a great outdoor theatre performance on the front lawn (don’t worry we have a back up in case of “unseasonal” summer rain).
+For summer 2015 we are hosting The Secret Garden and Jane Eyre.
+All events are on our events page.
 When we are holding a special event we sometimes like to add a special touch and Tara of Festival Flags is just the woman to go to.

 When travelling on from us there are many places to stay here are just a few hotels and self catering cottages in the area.